viniciust99/viniciust99/README.md

 - 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 -->
-- I'm Vinícius Tarrão from Salvador, Bahia, Brazil, a 25-year-old B.Sc. student majoring in Business Administration at the Federal University of Bahia (UFBA).
+- 📊 I'm Vinícius Tarrão from Salvador, Bahia, Brazil, a 25-year-old B.Sc. student majoring in Business Administration at the Federal University of Bahia (UFBA).
 Currently, I'm transitioning into Data Science, with hands-on experience as a Data Analyst Intern in a partnership project between Nubank and UFBA.

+- My passion lies in Machine Learning, time series analysis, generative AI, statistics and data analysis.
+I’m constantly improving my skills and solving real-world problems to extract valuable insights.

+- 📚 My technical skills include Python (pandas, numpy, matplotlib, seaborn, scikit-learn, statsmodels, virtual environments, Flask), SQL, Machine Learning, Generative AI(prompt engineering), Git and Github and Statistics.

+- I’m committed to self-directed learning and always eager to improve my abilities.
+I excel at communication, conveying ideas clearly and collaborating effectively in teams.
+I adapt quickly to new challenges and stay results-oriented, focusing on delivering value